Is blood really thicker than water? Who will you leave your legacy to?

 We’ll also help put the best mechanisms in place if you are sure about your intention to exclude certain people from your Will.
 While there can be no guarantee that a challenge will not happen, having good evidence (a) of your reasons for designing your Will in the way that you did, and (b) that you were of sound mind when you made the Will, should go some way towards helping ensure that your wishes can be carried out.

-To talk through making or changing your Will, contact our dedicated Private Client Department today at 01264 353411, email: wills@bsandi.co.uk or complete the no-obligation enquiry form on our website and we will be happy to discuss this with you.
+To talk through making or changing your Will, contact our dedicated Private Client Department today on 01264 353411, email: wills@bsandi.co.uk or complete the no obligation enquiry form on our website and we will be happy to discuss this with you.